 Our management is responsible for establishing and maintaining adequate internal control over financial reporting and for the assessment of the effectiveness of internal control over financial reporting as defined in Rule 13a-15(f) and 15d-15(f) under the Exchange Act.
 Internal control over financial reporting is a process designed under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer, to provide reasonable assurance regarding the reliability of financing reporting and the preparation of financial statements for external purposes in accordance with U.S generally accepted accounting principles.
-Under the supervision and with the participation of our Chief Executive Officer and our Chief Financial Officer and oversight of the board of directors, our management conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2022, based on the criteria set forth in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
-Based on this evaluation, management concluded that our internal control over financial reporting was effective as of December 31, 2022.

-Deloitte & Touche LLP, an independent registered public accounting firm, has audited our consolidated financial statements included in this Annual Report and issued its report on the effectiveness of our internal control over financial reporting, which is included herein.
+Under the supervision and with the participation of our Chief Executive Officer and our Chief Financial Officer, our management conducted an evaluation of the effectiveness of our internal control over financial reporting as of December 31, 2022, based on the criteria set forth in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (2013 framework).
+Based on this evaluation, at the time the Original Report was filed, management concluded that our internal control over financial reporting was effective as of December 31, 2022.
+Subsequent to that assessment, management identified the material weakness in internal controls as described above.
+The Company did not have appropriately designed controls over the collection, remittance, and accurate recording of sales tax obligations in the financial statements.
+Consequently, management concluded that the Company did not maintain effective internal control over financial reporting as of December 31, 2022.
+Deloitte, our independent registered public accounting firm, has audited our consolidated financial statements included in this Amendment and issued its report on the effectiveness of our internal control over financial reporting, which is included herein.
+This report has been restated to state that the Company's internal controls over financial reporting as of December 31, 2022 were not effective.